How to Get a Narcissist to Forgive You: 10 Ways

 As much as you are trying to apologize to them, it helps to let a narcissist know that you are not about to be tossed about like you do not have a healthy sense of self-esteem.

 After step 2, it helps to let them know the role they can play to ensure that what happened before doesn’t happen again.
+For example, you can say something like, “Do you mind not chastising me in front of your mother again?”

 4. Go big on empathy

-If you have made it this far with a narcissist, is it most likely because you have a lot of empathy in you.
+If you have made it this far with a narcissist, it is most likely because you have a lot of empathy in you.

 5. Mentally prepare yourself before you start